ScotGovAnalysis/poverty-publications/README.md

 ### New data arrives

-Run data prep steps and make sure 02_clean*data.R and 03_maketidydatasets.R scripts return no errors.
+Run **Data prep** scripts and make sure 02_clean...data.R and 03_maketidydatasets.R scripts return no errors.
 Tidy datasets are now available to produce reports and spreadsheets.

 ### Create spreadsheets